-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

 The member or legally authorized representative (LAR) assumes responsibility as the employer of record.

-§41.201 — Employer Responsibilities.

-(b) An employer or DR hires and is responsible and liable for a person, contractor or vendor hired to deliver program services.
+An employer or designated representative (DR) hires and is responsible and liable for a person, contractor or vendor hired to deliver program services.

-(c) An employer is responsible for:
+An employer is responsible for:

-(1) service planning with the individual's service planning team;
+service planning with the individual's service planning team (SPT);

-(2) budgeting allocated program funds in the individual's service plan for services delivered through the CDS option;
+budgeting allocated program funds in the individual's service plan (ISP) for services delivered through the Consumer Directed Services (CDS) option;

-(3) determining compensation for service providers within the service rate and spending limits established by the Health and Human Services Commission;
+determining compensation for service providers within the service rate and spending limits established by the Texas Health and Human Services Commission (HHSC);

-(4) ensuring that employees and contractors are paid for services delivered based on an hourly rate;
+ensuring that employees and contractors are paid for services delivered based on an hourly rate;

-(5) recruiting, screening, hiring and training qualified employees;
+recruiting, screening, hiring and training qualified employees in accordance with qualifications and other requirements of the member's program;

-(6) recruiting, screening and retaining qualified contractors;
+recruiting, screening and retaining qualified contractors;

-(7) managing and terminating service providers; and
+managing and terminating service providers;

-(8) planning and arranging for back-up services.

-(d) An employer or DR must hire or retain service providers in accordance with qualifications and other requirements of the individual's program.
+following state and federal employment laws, including the payment of overtime;

+evaluating each service provider's job performance;

+approving, signing and submitting time sheets, invoices and receipts to the financial management services agency (FMSA) for payment to direct service providers;

+providing the FMSA with necessary information to register as the member’s agent with the Internal Revenue Service (IRS) and the Texas Workforce Commission (TWC);

+having the FMSA verify eligibility of each applicant before hiring or retaining for employment or service delivery;

+resolving employee and service provider concerns and complaints;

+maintaining a personnel file on each service provider;

+developing and implementing backup service plans for services determined by the person-centered service planning team to be critical to the member's health and welfare; and

+ensuring protection of the member receiving services and preserving evidence in the event of a Department of Family and Protective Services (DFPS) Adult Protective Services (APS) investigation of an allegation of abuse, neglect or exploitation (ANE) against a CDS employee, DR, FMSA representative or service coordinator.

-The member or LAR must agree to accept financial management services from the selected Consumer Directed Services agency (CDSA).
-The individual or LAR must obtain an employer identification number from applicable government agencies and may request assistance from the CDSA to meet the requirements.
-The member or LAR must provide the information needed for the CDSA to register as the member's agent with the Internal Revenue Service and other appropriate government agencies.
+The member or LAR must agree to accept financial management services (FMS) from the selected FMSA.
+The member or LAR must obtain an employer identification number from applicable government agencies and may request assistance from the FMSA to meet the requirements.
+The member or LAR must provide the information needed for the FMSA to register as the member's agent with the IRS and other appropriate government agencies.

-8214.2 CDSA Responsibilities
+8214.2 FMSA Responsibilities

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-§41.309 — Financial Management Services and Employer-Agent Responsibilities.

-(a) A CDSA must provide FMS to an employer or DR, including:
+A financial management services agency (FMSA) must provide financial management services (FMS) to an employer or designated representative (DR), including:

-(1) providing initial orientation as described in §41.307 of this chapter (relating to Initial Orientation of an Employer);
+providing initial orientation as described in this section;

-(2) providing ongoing training, assistance, and support for employer-related responsibilities;
+providing ongoing training, assistance and support for employer-related responsibilities;

+conducting criminal history checks and registry checks of applicants;

-(3) verifying qualifications of applicants before services are delivered;
+verifying eligibility and qualifications of applicants before services are delivered;

-(4) monitoring continued eligibility of service providers;
+monitoring continued eligibility of service providers;

-(5) approving and monitoring budgets for services delivered through the CDS option;
+approving and monitoring budgets for services delivered through the Consumer Directed Services (CDS) option;

-(6) managing payroll, including calculations of employee withholdings and employer contributions and depositing these funds with appropriate agencies;
+managing payroll, including calculations of employee withholdings and employer contributions and depositing these funds with appropriate agencies;